sammyflemington/simulated-craft-neuralnet/README.md

 - A realtime visualization module to view both the craft and the activity of the neural network

 # Example
-Here's the results after 500 generations of evolution:
+Here's the results after 500 generations of evolution.
+The drone is trained to fly to a set of waypoints, marked with a red dot:

 https://user-images.githubusercontent.com/69018340/120042115-18caa000-bfcf-11eb-86e0-71c8069b70dd.mp4